gregcope/piboatmon/README.md

 Basically it works thus;

-0. Runs logrotate
+0. Runs logrotate, gpsDate
 1. Reads config
+2. Wait till uptime is 55 secs as mopi will not shutdown
-2. Starts a GPS thread logging GPS positions
+3. Starts a GPS thread logging GPS positions
-3. Checks for inbound SMS messages from a 3G USB modem
+4. Checks for inbound SMS messages from a 3G USB modem
-4. Checks the anchor Alarm
+5. Checks the anchor Alarm
-5. Checks battery state
+6. Checks battery state
-6. Checks a bilge switch
+7. Checks a bilge switch
-7. Checks to see if it needs to send a status SMS
+8. Checks to see if it needs to send a status SMS
-8. Logs present status
+9. Logs present status
+10. Waits till uptime is 60 secs (otherwise mopi will not shutdown)
-9. Goes to sleep for a configurable time (rinse/repeate)
+11. Goes to sleep for a configurable time (rinse/repeate)

 How it works
 ------------